-Continuing legal education is the responsibility of Hinshaw University, the firm's accredited in-house CLE provider.
+Continuing legal education (CLE) is the responsibility of Hinshaw University, the firm's accredited in-house CLE provider.
 All new associates attend the firm's fall Basic Skills "Boot Camp," a weeklong program that emphasizes networking, professionalism and the nuts-and-bolts of representing clients.
-Taught by the firm's senior partners and select outside faculty, including clients, Basic Skills covers topics such as:
+Taught by the firm's senior partners and select outside faculty—including clients—Basic Skills covers topics such as:

-Hinshaw University also produces free, monthly, one-hour CLE programs (often at lunch) that are broadcast firmwide through videoconference, webcast and teleconference media.
+Hinshaw University also produces free, monthly, one-hour CLE programs (often at lunch) that are broadcast firmwide through video conference, webcast, and teleconference media.
 These provide opportunities for our lawyers to share experiences and advice and to invite clients for quick, casual conference room get-togethers.
-The topics are wide-ranging and feature everything from "Ethics in a Wireless World" to "Generational Differences in the Workplace" to substantive legal topics sponsored by the firm's Practice Groups.
+The topics are wide-ranging and feature everything from "Ethics in a Wireless World" to "Generational Differences in the Workplace" to substantive legal topics sponsored by the firm's practice groups.
 The programs often showcase the firm's newest partners and latest legal developments.

-- Summer Associates
+- Summer Opportunities

 - Professional Staff